This page is designed to answer the following questions:

 Information for employers about how to stay compliant with the Equality Act can be on the Equality and Human Rights Commission website.

 The Care Act 2014 reformed how care is assessed and delivered.
 It made local authorities responsible for assessing anyone who may require care services and gave individuals more choice over how their care is delivered with focus on personal outcomes and well-being.
 There were also provisions for carers as well a greater emphasis on prevention, protection and safeguarding.

 The Safeguarding of Vulnerable Groups Act 2006

-The Safeguarding of Vulnerable Groups Act 2006 helps to avoid harm to children and vulnerable by preventing unsuitable people from working with them.
-Part of these greater controls include the Disclosure and Barring Service (DBS), which employers can use to check that their employees are not prohibited from working in a care role.
+The Safeguarding of Vulnerable Groups Act 2006 helps to avoid harm to children and vulnerable adults by preventing unsuitable people from working with them.
+Part of these greater controls includes the Disclosure and Barring Service (DBS), which employers can use to check that their employees are not prohibited from working in a care role.

 Mental Capacity Act 2005